+Since, in this commercialized world, protecting one’s intellectual property needs to be done very carefully, getting to know the difference between copyright and patent has become very important.
 To protect the exclusive rights of authors and inventors for their creative work either writing or inventions, copyrights and patent have been applied.
-Patents and copyrights safe the intellectual property of right person from being copied by any one.
+Patents and copyrights save the intellectual property right of a person from being copied by anyone.
 Both copyright and patent protect the creative work of intellectuals for a specific time and can be renewed.
 The aim of applying copyrights and patents is to promote the progress of science and useful arts.

-Patent protects inventions, processes, device or methods from being copied.
+Patent protects inventions, processes, devices or methods from being copied.
 Patent provides property right to inventors for those inventions, which seems new and useful for people.
-Patent right is issued by patent and trademark office.
+Patent and trademark office issues patent right.
 This right prevents others from copying, selling or advertising the invention, which is not invented by them.
 There are three types of patents; utility patents, design patents and plant patents.
 Utility patents are offered to those persons who discover or invent a useful product or those who made some improvement in previously designed product.
 Design patents are for those people, who invent some ornamental design.
 Similarly, plant patents are given to those persons who invent or discover some new variety of plant.

 Most people have confusion in copyright and patent.
 To magnify the difference between these terms, here are some points.

-- Copyright cover the works of authorship like literary, musical and dramatic work.
+• Copyright covers the works of authorship like literary, musical and dramatic work.
 On the other hand, patent protects those inventions that are new and useful.

-- For applying copyright authorship must be original and real medium.
+• To apply for copyright , authorship must be original and real medium.
 The requirements for patent are new, useful and non-obvious.

-- Copyright is issued to author until his/her life plus 50-70 years, depends upon country law.
+• Copyright is issued to the author until his/her life plus 50-70 years, depends upon country law.
 On the other side, patent protection time is different in different countries.
-Normally, patent provide protection for 10-20 years from the date of application.
+Normally, patent provides protection for 10-20 years from the date of application.

-No doubt, both Copyright and patent grant the owners of intellectual property their exclusive control over production, sale and advertisement.
-However, it is very important to clear the difference between these two terms and their condition of application, as a large number of intellectual work remain hidden from people eyes due to lack of knowledge.
+No doubt, both patent and copyright grant the owners of intellectual property their exclusive control over production, sale and advertisement.
+However, it is very important to clear the difference between these two terms and their condition of application, as a large number of intellectual work remain hidden from people’s eyes due to lack of knowledge.